is a colorful festival celebrated in India and by Indians abroad. It is a

 Celebrations also happen as a means of welcoming the arrival of Spring, i.e., the comfortable local weather after winter seasons characterized by a good harvest.
 Holi wishes to pour in from friends and family during this festival.
 Every one conveys the Holi wish and are happy to celebrate it with near and dears.
 Holi wishes not only sends requests; it means that someone cares for you and are with you to celebrate this Happy Holi occasion.

-What is the Religious Background of the Holi festival?
+Religious Background of the Holi festival?

 Why do we celebrate Holi: In terms of the Hindu religion, Holi is celebrated as a result of the tale of Lord Vishnu and Bhakta Prahalad and Holiya.
 There was demoness called Holiya, and this is where the festival of Holi got its title from.
 She had a blanket that wаѕ immune from the hearth.
 Bhakta Prahalad, ɑ devotee of Lord Vishnu, as trickled to sit on a burning pyre, together with demoness Holiya.
 However, Bhakta Prahalad came out of the fireplace safely.